SafetyUggs/Nissan-Renault-BMS-LBC-VCM-KWP-Reflash-Tool/README.md

 KWP reflashing tested on ZE0 and AZE0.
 It should work on Renault too, bench tested but untested in the vehicle.

 SOH / EEPROM Reset tested on ZE0 and AZE0.
 Renault not yet supported.
-ZE1 reset is currently being tested but not yet supported.
+ZE1 reset is supported on v1.15!

 This app can reflah your AZE0 with Custom CATL battery upgrade firmware.
 Contact me to purchase a custom firmware for your AZE0.